Alexander Hoffmann (politician)

 Alexander Hoffmann (born 6 March 1975) is a German politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag from the state of Bavaria since 2013, representing Main-Spessart.

 Political career

 Hoffmann first became a member of the Bundestag in the 2013 German federal election.

 In parliament, Hoffmann has since been a member of the Committee on Legal Affairs and Consumer Protection.
-Since 2022, he has also been a member of the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany’s intelligence services BND, BfV and MAD.
+Fro 2022 to 2025, he was also a member of the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany’s intelligence services BND, BfV and MAD.
 That same year, he joined the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work, co-chaired by Johannes Fechner and Nina Warken.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats and the SPD following the 2025 German elections, Hoffmann was part of the CDU/CSU delegation in the working group on cultural affairs and media, led by Christiane Schenderlein, Volker Ullrich and Carsten Brosda.

+Following the negotiations, Hoffmann succeeded Alexander Dobrindt as head of the Bundestag group of CSU parliamentarians within the joint CDU/CSU group led by Jens Spahn.